-- Establishing retaliation, unlike establishing sexual harassment, requires proving motive - the intent to retaliate. - Intention is rarely displayed openly; the legal framework is about whether a retaliatory motive can be inferred from the evidence. - Gathering details of what occurred is critical.
+- Establishing retaliation, unlike establishing sexual harassment, requires proving motive - the intent to retaliate. - Since someone's intention is rarely displayed openly, the legal framework is about whether a retaliatory motive can be inferred from the evidence. - Gathering details of what occurred is critical.